 Nighttime Cefalu offers everything from cozy bars to trendy nightclubs.

-In summer the action continues late into the night on and around the beaches.
+The action continues late into the night on and around the beaches in summer.

 There are plenty of day trip destinations near Cefalu.
-So, if you want some change, you can explore the surrounding area.
+If you want a change of scenery, you can explore the surrounding area.

 One popular destination is the nearby town of Castelbuono.
 It is located about 20 kilometers south of Cefalu.